sithsenz/50senzofsith/biostatistics_revisited/biostatistics_revisited.md

 ### Probability Distributions
 Understanding probability distributions is fundamental to interpreting data in the laboratory.
-While there are many different types of probability distributions—such as binomial, Poisson, and exponential— the one most commonly encountered in lab work is the normal distribution.
+While there are many different types of probability distributions — such as Binomial, Poisson, and Exponential — the one most commonly encountered in lab work is the normal distribution.

 A probability distribution provides a mathematical description of how data points are spread across different possible values.